Surgical technologist: Employment

-Most surgical technologists, about 60 percent in the U.S., work in hospitals, primarily in operating rooms.
+Surgical technologists in the United States often work in hospitals, primarily in operating rooms.
 Surgical technologists also deal with equipment, such as handling a C-arm fluoroscope in angioplasty and orthopedics.
 A surgical technologist with experience in multiple specialties is often preferred.
 Other scrub technologists may work in offices of physicians or dentists who perform outpatient surgery and in outpatient care centers, including ambulatory surgery centers.
 In the U.S., depending on the role and employment setting, surgical technologists may go by different titles including scrub surgical technologist or circulating surgical technologist.
 A few technologists in private practices (also called "private scrubs") are employed directly by surgeons who have special surgical teams, such as those for liver transplants.

-Career prospects for surgical technologists are expected to grow in the coming years.
-According to the U.S. Bureau of Labor Statistics, employment of surgical technologists is expected to grow by 19 percent by 2020, faster than the average for all occupations.
-This trend is related to the expected rise in the number of surgical procedures performed, as the population grows and ages.
-Older people, including the baby boomer generation, generally require more surgical procedures and will begin to account for a larger proportion of the general population.
-In addition, technological advances, such as fiber optics, laser and robotic technology, will permit an increasing number of new surgical procedures to be performed and also will allow surgical technologists to participate in a greater number of procedures.